Geoff Walden

 Dachau Concentration Camp

 In March 1933 the Nazi government established its first official concentration camp (KZ-Lager) at Dachau, a town just northwest of Munich.
 The camp was established for political prisoners, and during its early operations, many prisoners served a specific time and were then released (in contrast to later concentration camps, from which few were released by the Nazis).
 Dachau was not an extermination or death camp such as Auschwitz, and the number of Jews interned in Dachau was actually rather small, compared to the numbers of political prisoners, prisoners of war, and detainees from all over Europe who were sent to Dachau.
-It is estimated that some 35,000-43,000 prisoners died at Dachau and its numerous subcamps (the number for the main Dachau camp itself was some 31,000).
+It is estimated that some 35,000-43,000 prisoners died at Dachau and its numerous subcamps (the number for the main Dachau camp itself was some 31,000; check the Dachau Memorial webpage for revisions).
 Dachau was liberated by the U.S. Army (elements of the 45th and 42nd Infantry Divisions) on 29 April 1945.
 Unfortunately, numerous SS camp guards and Waffen-SS soldiers who had surrendered were shot by American soldiers and some were killed by liberated camp inmates.
 (See the links at the bottom of this page for further info about this.)

 This gate led into the Appellplatz, or roll call site, of the prisoner compound.
 The view on the left was taken on 3 May 1945 from the top of the Jourhaus gate building.
 The building on the right, which served as a kitchen, laundry, and shower building, now houses the Dachau museum.
-The original prisoner barracks were all torn down after the war, but some have been rebuilt as part of the memorial site.
+The original prisoner barracks were all torn down after the war, but some have been rebuilt as part of the memorial site (below).
 (U.S. National Archives)

 Dachau crematorium ovens as seen shortly after the liberation of the camp by the U.S. 42nd and 45th Infantry Divisions, on 29 April 1945, and the same view today.
 (Dachau-Archiv)